 The DLL must be enabled for normal operation.
-DLL enable is required during power-up initialization and upon returning to normal operation after having disabled the DLL for the purpose of debug or evaluation.
-(When the device exits self refresh mode, the DLL is enabled automatically.)
-Any time the DLL is enabled, a DLL Reset and 200 clock cycles with CKE HIGH must occur before a READ command can be issued.
+DLL enable is required during powerup initialization and upon returning to normal operation after having disabled the DLL for the purpose of debug or evaluation.
+When the device exits self refresh mode, the DLL is enabled automatically.
+Any time the DLL is enabled, 200 clock cycles with CKE HIGH must occur before a READ command can be issued.

-Figure 7: Extended Mode Register Definition Diagram
+Figure 6: Extended Mode Register Definition Diagram

-- 1. BA1 and BA0 (E14 and E13) must be "0, 1" to select the Extended Mode Register (vs. the base Mode Register). - 2.
+- Notes: 1.
+BA1 and BA0 (E14 and E13) must be "0, 1" to select the Extended Mode Register (vs. the base Mode Register). - 2.
 QFC# is not supported.